Compare Ireland’s gas & electricity prices

 For further savings, pay by direct debit and choose paperless billing.
 Submit regular meter readings or consider smart meter plans to avoid estimated bills and paying more than you need.

-Turning down your thermostat by just one degree can save up to 10% on your annual bill, while swapping out energy-draining appliances like ovens and tumble driers can also help cut costs.
+Turning down your thermostat by just one degree can save up to 10% on your annual bill and draught-proofing your home can also cut energy costs now the chillier months have arrrived.

 If you’re not yet ready to switch, consider reducing your energy use to save money or visit SEAI.ie for more information about home energy upgrades and grants.